ankitkumarsuthar/webreinvent_test/README.md

 - **SweetAlert2**: A library for creating beautiful alerts and confirmations.
 - **AJAX**: Used for asynchronous operations without page reload.

-## Screenshots

-(Include screenshots of the application if possible)

-## License

-This project is open-source and available under the [MIT License](LICENSE).

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.
-We welcome all contributions!

 ## Contact

-If you have any questions or need further assistance, feel free to reach out to the project maintainer at your.email@example.com.
+If you have any questions or need further assistance, feel free to reach out to the project maintainer at ankitgate1@gmail.com.